Home >> History, Ideology & Science

 Sam Vaknin, Ph.D. - 1/31/2007

 154,000,000.
-According to fansbobet, this is the number of Americans who visited the gambling institutions in the USA in 1995.
-Another 177,000,000 participated in other forms of gambling: car races, horse races, other sports tournaments.
+This is the number of Americans who visited the gambling institutions in the USA in 1995.
+Another 177,000,000 participated in other forms of gambling: US poker sites, car races, horse races, other sports tournaments.
 They have spent well over 44 BILLION USD on gambling.
 On average, they lost 20% of the money that they invested - and this, approximately, is the profit of this industry in the US.
-The industry's annual growth rate is 11% which is an excellent figure for an industry which commenced its operations in 1940 in a desert in the S...
+The industry's annual growth rate is 11% which is an excellent figure for an industry which commenced its operations in 1940 in a ...

 Spirit of Christmas: Past and Future